 “Italia and Germania” by Friedrich Overbeck

-Italia and Germania is an allegorical painting which symbolises the friendship between these cultural regions through personifications of Italy and Germany in the form of women who are close friends.
+Italia and Germania is an allegorical painting that symbolizes the friendship between these cultural regions.
+The personifications of Italy and Germany are in the form of two women who are close friends.
 At the time of the creation of the painting, both “Italy” and “Germany” were merely cultural and geographic terms for the many politically fragmented regions in central and southern Europe.
 The nation-states of the Kingdom of Italy (1861) and the German Empire (1871) had not yet formed when this painting was created.

 Nazarene art was a romantic-religious art movement founded by German artists in Vienna and Rome at the beginning of the 19th century.
 Many representatives of this style converted to the Catholic faith.
 The aim of the Nazarenes was the renewal of the arts in the spirit of Christianity, using old Italian and German masters as role models.